 DEPO (Disaster Education Promotion Office) is a non-profit organization working for the promotion of disaster education and preparedness in Nepal.
-DEPO was established in 2022 to conduct training and workshops on disaster preparedness; develop educational materials for schools and communities; mobilize youths on disaster preparedness activities, and conduct research in the field of disaster, climate change adaptation and environmental protection.
+DEPO was established in 2022 to conduct training and workshops on disaster preparedness, develop educational materials for schools and communities, mobilize youths for disaster preparedness activities, and conduct research in the fields of disaster, climate change adaptation, and environmental protection.

-A unit of DEPO, Mitra Disaster Risk Reduction Learning Center (MDRRLC), provides hands on learning experience on disaster education based on localized Japan's concept on disaster prevention education.
-The center is open to all those interested to learn about disaster education, with particular focus on schools, communities, governments, private sector, NGOs and the international community.
+DEPO manages the Mitra Disaster Risk Reduction Learning Center (MDRRLC), which provides hands-on learning experiences on disaster education based on localized Japan's concept of disaster prevention education.
+The center is open to all those interested in learning about disaster education, with a particular focus on schools, communities, governments, the private sector, NGOs, and the international community.

 We provide awareness and education through educational programs, training, and workshops that teach people about disaster preparedness, response, and recovery to community members about potential risks and vulnerabilities and the steps they can take to protect themselves and their property.
 We develop evacuation plans, emergency preparedness kits, and emergency contact information and also conduct risk and vulnerability analysis in the community, which can help identify areas that are most at risk and prioritize resources accordingly.
 These actions can help to minimize the potential damage caused by disasters and increase the community an ability to respond and recovery.

 We conduct disaster drills and exercises.
 These drills can help people become familiar with emergency procedures and can help identify any gaps or weaknesses in existing plans.
 Preparedness also includes providing training on disaster preparedness like making bed sheet stretcher, emergency bag, paper dishes, first aid as well as training on how to use emergency equipment and supplies.
 Training on these skills can help people be better prepared to respond to an emergency and can help them protect themselves, their families, and their communities.